selkhayri/Fake_News_Detector/README.md

 ###  Scraping news sites

-News articles were retrieved from mediastack.com and stored in an sqlite database for later processing by the classification process.
+Using an API call, news articles were retrieved from mediastack.com and stored in an sqlite database for later processing by the classification process.

 ### Classification